williamgevao-professional/rla-pinns/README.md

 [Description to be added.]

-The schema of EF-VFM is presented in the figure above.
+The timeline of VMC and PINNs is presented in the figure above.
 For more details, please refer to [our paper](https://arxiv.org/abs/2505.12149).

 ## Developer guide